Could I Be a Production Supervisor?

-Step 3: Develop People and Computer Skills
+Step 3: Develop Your People and Computer Skills

-Step 4: Obtain Certification for Career Advancement
+Step 4: Obtain Certification to Advance Your Career

 Although certification may not be required, obtaining professional certification demonstrates the employee's commitment to the field and her or his competency in areas of production and management to employers.
 The American Society for Quality (ASQ) and the Association for Operations Management (APICS) are two organizations that offer certification for production supervisors.
 Testing may involve topics like production operations or resource planning.

 A combination of education and experience may be required in order to take the exams.
-Since maintaining certification may require achieving certain professional development criteria, some of these certifications can also be used to bolster promotion opportunities into managerial positions or potentially transferring into bigger or more complex operations.
+Since maintaining certification may require achieving certain professional development criteria, some of these certifications can also be used to bolster promotion opportunities into managerial positions or facilitate transferring into bigger or more complex operations.

-- Continue education.
+You will want to continue your education.
 Many certifications require holders to apply for recertification every few years.
 To recertify, you may be required to complete continuing education credits or pass an examination.